 The employer provides a planning and management system (Evolve) to facilitate the efficient planning, management, approval and evaluation of visits.
+Evolve is most effectively used as a visit planning tool rather than a method of visit notification however establishments may decide to use their own systems for local normal routine educational visits.

-Establishments should detail in their own policy which local, normal, routine educational visits will be planned through the system and which will be recorded locally.
+Establishments should detail in their own policy which local, normal, routine educational visits will be planned through Evolve and which will be recorded locally.

-Any off-site educational visit, outdoor learning or adventurous activity which involves an external provider for teaching or instruction must be planned and approved through the employer system.
+Any off-site educational visit, outdoor learning or adventurous activity which involves an external provider for teaching or instruction must be planned and approved through Evolve - refer to Evolve for a list of typical activities classed as adventurous for the purposes of this policy.